 If you missed two or more, your site is leaking the exact mobile traffic your local SEO and Google ads are paying to send it.
 Fixing those six things will convert more of the visitors you're already getting — which is almost always cheaper than buying more visitors.

-I build fast, mobile-first one-page websites for home-service contractors — click-to-call above the fold, sub-2-second load, no popups, built to turn phone searches into phone calls. $299 one-time, optional $29/mo hosting.
+I build fast, mobile-first one-page websites for home-service contractors — click-to-call above the fold, fast-loading, no popups, built to turn phone searches into phone calls. $299 one-time, optional $29/mo hosting.